Every person who has obeyed the gospel of Jesus Christ has the hope of Christ within that affords preparedness to defend

 Talk about happy anticipation of good, in my opinion, no scripture expresses this better than what the Apostle Paul wrote about the second coming of Jesus Christ in the Epistle of Titus:

 While we wait for the blessed hope—the appearing of the glory of our great God and Savior, Jesus Christ (Titus 2:13 NIV).

 What a glorious event that will be!
-Here are a few other verses that speak to the happy anticipation of good:
+Here are other verses that speak to the happy anticipation of good:

 Who by him do believe in God, that raised him up from the dead, and gave him glory; that your faith and hope might be in God (1 Peter 1:21).